James Warren (politician): Early life

 James Warren was born on September 28, 1726, in Plymouth, Massachusetts.
 His father, James Warren, was a businessman and legal official who served as the high sheriff of Plymouth County; he was also a captain in the provincial militia.
 Warren's mother was Penelope Winslow, who married her husband in 1724.
 Warren was born into a prominent New England family which descended from a Mayflower passenger, Richard Warren.

 The young Warren was raised on the family farm, which was located near the Eel River.
 Beginning in 1742, he attended Harvard College, graduating in 1745 with a BA degree.
 While studying at Harvard, Warren, who excelled at his studies, developed "strong feelings about how the colonies should be governed".
-Warren also befriended future Massachusetts Attorney General and soldier James Otis Sr., who was studying at Harvard as well.
+Warren also befriended future Massachusetts Attorney General and soldier James Otis Jr., who was studying at Harvard as well.

 Warren returned to Plymouth after graduating from Harvard, settling down there to a career as a merchant and gentleman farmer.
 On November 14, 1754, Warren married his second cousin, 26-year old Mercy Otis, the only daughter of James Otis Sr; the marriage was the culmination of a six-year long engagement between the two.
 After marrying at the Otis family residence, the two settled down on a homestead in Plymouth that Warren had bought in 1755.